-Of course, these things can’t always be avoided.
+Of course, you can’t always avoid these things.
 Companies go through periods of hardship where pay cuts and layoffs are inevitable.
 Sometimes employers reduce a troublesome employee’s hours in hopes that the employee will resign.
-It’s a reasonable strategy for avoiding legal difficulties but it could mean that the employee starts collecting unemployment benefits.
+It’s a reasonable strategy for avoiding legal difficulties, but it could mean that the employee starts collecting unemployment benefits.
 That’s one of many reasons why good hiring strategies and retention efforts are important for employers.
 It helps keep costs down in the long run.

 There are all sorts of reasons that employees don’t work out or don’t work out in the way initially hired.
 Many of them are inevitable.
 But by offering a good company culture, decent working conditions, amicable management, living wages, and even severance packages, many issues can be avoided.

 Being aware of where the unemployment money comes from and when employees can collect it can help employers make better business decisions and avoid most unemployment claims.

 Curious about how PPP loans affect unemployment insurance benefits?
 Read this article

 Have questions, comments, or tips?
 Start a discussion on the KingMaker Society Forums.
 It’s a great place to collaborate with business owners and employees.